kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 \tan\alpha = \tan\frac{\theta}{2} = \frac{OS}{OQ} = \frac{t}{1} = t.
 $$ {#eq:halftheta}

+Doron immediately called out @eq:halftheta in words.
 We were now close to the denouement, but I did not wish to test my luck.
-I suggested to Doron that we should treat ourselves to ice-creams after this heroic effort.
+I suggested to him that we should treat ourselves to ice-creams after this heroic effort.
 We met again three days later.

 ## The coordinates of $R$ in terms of $t$